pewtrusts/ai2html-builder/src/presentation.md

 ## What's not (but not really)
 * Two artboards needed, but no longer necessitates separate digital assets.
 * More artboards needed for 990px wide content.
+* Will need a solution for allowing users to grab an image with text—possible but not built yet.